-The sharper your ax, the easier, faster, and more pleasant it will be to do your work.
+The sharper your axe, the easier, faster, and more pleasant it will be to do your work.
 Splitting axes or mauls don’t have to be as sharp because they’re meant to split logs and rounds of wood with blunt force, not cut into them.
 But the rest – hatchets, felling axes, limbing axes, tomahawks and more – have to be sharp to work as well as you want them to.

 Axe Sharpening Preparation

 When you sharpen your axe, you should wear gloves of some sort.
 There’s no need to go overboard with thick gloves – in fact that may well make the process more cumbersome and time-consuming.
-A pair of light cotton gloves will protect your hands and fingers from nicks and cuts, which can be nasty if you make your axe very sharp.
+A pair of light cotton gloves protect your hands and fingers from nicks and cuts, which can be nasty if you make your axe very sharp.

 If your axe is rusty, you’ll want to remove the rust before doing any sharpening.
 You can do that with steel wool, a rust eraser, or coarse-grit sandpaper.
 Use sandpaper, applying even pressure and rubbing it from the handle part of the axehead to the blade.
 You can work it with finer and finer sandpaper until it gleams.

-Sharpening an Axe with a File
+1. Sharpen an Axe with a File

-The file does the initial rough work of shaping the edge and the profile of the axe blade.
-I like to use any file that is between 8” and 12” (or 200 and 300 mm) long.
-The best choice is a bastard mill file, as these are made for sharpening axes.
+The file does the initial rough work of shaping the cutting edge and the profile of the axe blade.
+I like to use any file between 8” and 12” (or 200 and 300 mm) long.
+The best choice is a bastard mill file, which is made for sharpening axes.

-If your axe is quite dull, you’ll be doing a lot of work with the file.
-When filing the edge of a dull ace, you want to actually curve it away from the file.
+If your axe is dull, you’ll be doing a lot of work with the file.
+When filing the edge of a dull axe, you want to actually curve it away from the file.
 This will create what’s known as a “burr,” a slight overhang on the edge of the blade curving away from the file.
 You should be able to feel it with your fingertip or slightly catch your fingernail with it.

 Once you’ve created a proper edge, you’ll want to hone it with a whetstone, also known as a sharpening stone.
-If your axe already has a decent edge, you can skip to this step without using the file.
+If your axe already has a decent edge, you can skip this step without using the file.

-Sharpening an Axe with a Whetstone (or Sharpening Stone)
+2. Sharpen an Axe with a Whetstone

 Using a whetstone – also known as a sharpening stone – is how you can make your axe edge sharp enough to shave with.
 There are several grades of whetstones, here’s a quick rundown:

-- up to and including 1000-grit whetstones are coarse and used for sharpening edges that are chipped.
+- Up to and including 1000-grit whetstones are coarse and used for sharpening edges that are chipped.